nicktehrany/website/website/content/IN4150 Distributed Algorithms Notes/Stabilization.md

 #### Dijkstra’s Stabilizing Mutual-Exclusion Algorithm for a Unidirectional Ring in the Shared-Memory Model with a Central or a Distributed Demon

 The network is a unidirectional ring with $N$ processes $P_{0},P\_1,...,P\_{N-1}$ which are in clockwise order (so $P_0\rightarrow P_1,...$).
 Each process maintains one variable, which is an integer modulo $K$ for some positive value $K$.
 Per step, a process reads the value of its predecessor and if it is not equal to their own value sets it to the value of the predecessor.
-When process $P_0$ finds that his value is equal to hsi predecessor, it assigns the value $v_0+1\text{ mod }K$ to its value and its successor will then adapt this value and so forth.
+When process $P_0$ finds that his value is equal to his predecessor, it assigns the value $v_0+1\text{ mod }K$ to its value and its successor will then adapt this value and so forth.
 This can be seen as whenever one process can change their value they can enter the CS, then change the value and the next process then does the same, like a token going around the ring.

 Process $P_0$ is constantly introducing new numbers into the system up to $K$, which is called the _missing-label_ technique or _counter flushing_.